eyalcohencs/OnTrack/README.md

 ## Acknowledgments

-We would like to express our gratitude to the open-source community, which has provided invaluable tools and resources that made this project possible.
+I would like to express my gratitude to the open-source community, which has provided invaluable tools and resources that made this project possible.

 ---